nais/doc/persistence/redis.md

 #### Redis metrics

 If you want metrics from a Redis instance running on NAIS, a separate exporter must also be run.
-An example `nais.yaml` for the simplest version of such an exporter is found below.
+An example `nais.yaml` for the simplest version of such an exporter is found above.
 NAIS has also made a dashboard that everyone can use.
 The only caveat is that the exporter application needs to end its name with `redisexporter` in the configuration.
 The dashboard is called [Redis exporters].
 The dashboard sorts by `addr`, enabling a single exporter to scrape several Redis instances.